afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 - In this module, we'll be discussing the mission planning problem in autonomous driving and how to solve it.
 - If you recall from Module 1, the autonomous driving mission is the highest level portion of our motion planning task and it's crucial for navigating the autonomous car to its destination.
-- In this video, we'll introduce the mathematical concept of a graph and how it can be used in our mission planner.
+- In this lesson, we'll introduce the mathematical concept of a graph and how it can be used in our mission planner.
 - In addition, we will discuss how a graph can be used to represent the road network that we are required to navigate through.
 - Finally, we'll discuss the Breadth-First Search algorithm and how it can be applied to mission planning.